luizfbalves/commands/analyst-stripe.md

 _Example:_

-> “The code in `checkout/route.ts` creates a Payment Intent, confirms the payment on the frontend, and saves the order to the database.
-It does not currently handle webhooks for asynchronous events like `charge.succeeded`.”
+> "The code in `checkout/route.ts` creates a Payment Intent, confirms the payment on the frontend, and saves the order to the database.
+It does not currently handle webhooks for asynchronous events like `charge.succeeded`."

 ---